 Once each command has been executed successfully, you can reboot and re-try to install updates.

 You can use our FIX WU utility to reset Windows Updates components on your system.
-This will bring Windows Updates and its dependencies to factory default conditions.
+This will bring Windows Updates and their dependencies to factory default conditions.

 Microsoft has made available the Windows 10 Installation and Media Creation tool.
 It helps you to download and install Windows 10 upgrade easily.